 It’s Divine Mercy Sunday this week, one of our favourite feasts.
 Inspired by the writings of St Faustina, a Polish visionary of the 20th century, this feast honours God’s infinite capacity

-In this Year of Mercy, there’s lots of talk about forgiveness: God’s expansive forgiveness and our own obligation to forgive others.
+In this Year of Mercy, there’s lots of talk about forgiving: God’s expansive forgiveness and our own obligation to forgive others.
 We get it.
 It’s important.
 Incredibly so.
 But why is

 When you feel stuck in your marriage, unable to move forward, we call it relationship gridlock.
 Accumulated hurts keep you both stuck in resentment and defensive.
 Sometimes it feels like your